yaohuang2005/TLVServer/README.md

  main -> server_tcpsrv -> threadpool -> threadworker -> task_tcpreadmsg

- like a tcp/ip stack implementation, the task_tcpreadmsg readVariableRec() method to read and parse incoming byte stream to get type, length, data.
+ like a tcp/ip stack implementation, the task_tcpreadmsg readVariableRec() method works as an input function to read and parse incoming byte stream from tcp level to get type, length, data of records

 2. Library dependency Linux:
        libpthread